 - If you want to start tracking analytics for your site (highly recommended), go ahead and set up Google Analytics.

-- It’s also a good idea to improve your site’s branding by adding a favicon.
+- It’s a good idea to enhance your site’s branding by adding a favicon.

 - Go ahead and add Blog Page SEO information, too.